slatedocs/slate/source/index.html.md

   - java : Java

 toc_footers:
-  - <a href='#'>View project seeds here</a>
   - <a href='https://github.com/lord/slate'>Documentation Powered by Slate</a>

 search: true
 ---

 # Introduction
 Welcome to the LHGames API resource page!
 You can use this document to understand the different functions in the AIHelper class provided in your seed project.
-We have 3 different languages you can use to code your bot ; all of them are present in this documentation.
+We have 5 different languages you can use to code your bot ; all of them are present in this documentation.
-We have language bindings in CSharp, Python, and TypeScript!
+We have language bindings in CSharp, Python, TypeScript, Go and Java!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 # Required specs
-The game server runs on .NET CORE 2.1 which is multi-platform In short wheter you have a Windows, Mac or Linux based machine, you will be fine.
+The game server runs on .NET CORE 2.1 which is multi-platform.
+In short whether you have a Windows, Mac or Linux based machine, you will be fine.

 You can use any IDE/Text editor you wish to write your bot.
 Depending on what language you wish to code in you might need to download some stuff.
 Make sure you have downloaded everything you need before the day of the event (save all your time to code!)

 * Using C# ?

     Have .NET CORE ^2.1 downloaded before the day of the event.
     Choose a download with SDK : [.NetCore] (https://www.microsoft.com/net/download)

 * Using python ?

     Have Python 3.6 downloaded [Python] (https://www.python.org/downloads/)

 * Using TypeScript ?

     Have TypeScript ^2.4.2 downloaded [TypeScript] (https://www.typescriptlang.org/index.html#download-links)

     Have NodeJs 8.12.0 [NodeJs] (https://nodejs.org/dist/v8.12.0/node-v8.12.0-x64.msi)

 * Using Java ?

     Have Java 1.8.0 downloaded [Java] (https://www.java.com/fr/download/manual.jsp#win)

 * Using the Go language ?

     Have GoLang downloaded [Go] (https://golang.org/dl/)

 # Testing Locally